The Mentor Philosophers

 The Mentor Philosophers was a series of six books each covering a period of philosophical thought, published by the New American Library.
 Each book was edited by an esteemed contemporary philosophy academic and contained analysis of a group of philosophers from a chosen period.

-The series was very influential during the 1950s and 1960s and went a number of editions in paperback.
+The series was very influential during the 1950s and 1960s, and was considered innovative, in its time, for "expanding...the realm of serious reading" available in a paperback-book format.
 Literary historian Gilbert Highet called it a "very important and interesting series".